 You will leave with a clearly explained and independent perspective on how, where and why CCUS is happening now and could grow in future – covering the range of technological solutions and business drivers, including policy.
-In addition to reviewing existing CCUS approaches, the course will highlight new opportunities and integrated value creation possibilities through carbon utilisation.
-This will include how the fate of CCUS links to other aspects of the clean energy transition, such as clean hydrogen production, industrial decarbonisation and the transition away from oil & gas.
+In addition to reviewing existing CCUS approaches, the course will highlight new opportunities and integrated value creation possibilities through emerging carbon utilisation options.
+This will include how the fate of carbon capture links to other aspects of the clean energy transition, such as clean hydrogen production, industrial decarbonisation and the transition away from oil & gas.

 Benefits of Attending

 - Understand the most challenging aspects of the clean energy transition & the role of CCUS in addressing them

 - Examine the various technological aspects of the CCUS value chain, from capture through to storage and/or utilisation pathways

 - Discuss the key economic and policy variables which will determine how CCUS plays out in different markets

 - Review up-to-date examples of projects and strategies from around the world, and evaluate the lessons from them

 - Learn the dynamics of the new competitive environment, including the risks of ‘business as usual’ and the importance of industrial clusters in CCUS deployment

 - Identify approaches to sustainable strategic planning and new business opportunity assessment

 The structure of our virtual learning program is designed to keep the same levels of engagement and networking as our on-site public courses.
 Course content is delivered through our easy-to-use online learning platform and is supplemented by case studies and practical exercises.